strapi/strapi/docs/3.x.x/en/plugin-development/backend-development.md

-# Back-End Development
+# Back-end Development

-This section explains how the 'backend part' of your plugin works.
+This section explains how the 'back-end part' of your plugin works.

 ## Routes